Hall of Muisc 116

 Joseph Kemper is a conductor, educator, and composer who has worked with prison-outreach, neuro-atypical, professional, collegiate, secondary, youth, community, and church music programs and ensembles.
-He is currently the Visiting Assistant Professor of Music and Choirs at Whitman College for the 2021–2022 academic school year.
+He is currently the Visiting Assistant Professor of Music and Choirs at Whitman College.

 As a strong advocate for social justice through music, Kemper has been the artistic director of several benefit concerts in partnership with local community organizations including We the People of Detroit (Water Rights), Freedom House Detroit (Refugee Support), and Everytown for Gun Safety.
 Additionally, his time leading Out of the Blue, a prison outreach choir at the University of Michigan, further articulates his dedication and mission to enact restorative justice through choral music.